-- Closed-toe shoes are worn at all times.
+- Closed-toe sneaker style shoes are worn at all times.
 NO thongs, sandals or open-toed shoes are permitted. - Comfortable clothing is worn appropriate to the season.
 It can get hot or cold in the warehouse.

-Foodbank SA will provide hi-visibility vests for visitors, which must be worn at all times.
+Foodbank SA & NT will provide hi-visibility vests for visitors, which must be worn at all times.

-FORKLIFT SAFETY
+FORKLIFT & MACHINE SAFETY

-The Foodbank SA warehouse is the bustling heart of the organisation, large donations of food are delivered here to be stored, and then these donations are distributed and delivered to our welfare agencies and schools.
+The Foodbank SA & NT warehouse is the bustling heart of the organisation, large donations of food are delivered for storage, then distributed and delivered to our welfare agencies, hubs and schools.

-There is a lot of traffic and movement in the warehouse therefore it is essential to be alert and look after your own safety.
-Importantly, Forklifts operate in the warehouse, which pose a risk to your safety.
+There is a lot of traffic and movement in the warehouse and it is essential to be alert and look after your own and others safety.
+Importantly, forklifts operate in the warehouse, which pose a risk to your safety.